On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: Background on 2-categories and prederivators

 We will often denote $\D(u)$ by $u^*$, for $u:J\to K$ a functor in~$\twocat{Dia}$, and similarly for a 2-morphism $\a$ in $\twocat{Dia}$.

+For categories $J,K\in \twocat{Dia}$, we have a functor $\dia_J^K:\D(J\times K)\to \D(J)^K$ induced by the action of $\D$ on the functors and natural transformations from $[0]$ to $K$.
+We refer to $\dia_J^K$ as a ``partial underlying diagram functor," and when $J=[0]$ simply as the ``underlying diagram functor," denoted~$\dia^K$.
+See \cite[Section 1]{groth} for more on the associated diagram.

 Below are those axioms of derivators that are relevant to this paper.
-We stick with the traditional numbering, but leave out the axioms we shall not consider.
+We stick with the traditional numbering due to Maltsiniotis \cite{maltsiniotis} but leave out the axioms we shall not consider.
 The 2-functor $\D$ is a \emph{semiderivator} if it satisfies the first two of the following axioms, and \emph{strong} if it satisfies (Der5).
-We introduce here a variant (Der5\textsf{ '}) of the fifth axiom, prederivators satisfying which will be called \emph{smothering}, \`a la \cite{riehl}.
+We introduce here a variant (Der5\textsf{ '}) of the fifth axiom, prederivators satisfying which will be called \emph{smothering}.
+Let us remark that, in the presence of Axiom \hyperref[Der2]{(Der2)}, \hyperref[Der5']{(Der5\textsf{ '})} requires exactly that $\dia_J^{[1]}$ be smothering in the sense of \cite{riehl}, which explains the nomenclature.